 We already know that, according to Gartner, using group video conferencing throughout the enterprise will increase 400 percent by 2019, with huddle rooms increasing by approximately 10% year-over-year.
 This means that users will expect more ways of seamlessly managing and collaborating using their work-based tools.
 The BlueJeans Huddle room is just one example of ‘ease of use’ interface making seamless business tools a reality.
 The key principle of ‘removing unnecessary technological steps’ will certainly ripple through B2B technology products and solutions from vendors the world over.

 Interested in experiencing easy to use video conferencing?
-Try BlueJeans free for 14 days.
+Try BlueJeans free.

 About the Author